Britain's energy watchdog proposes power price controls | Headlines

 - United Kingdom

-Britain's energy watchdog has proposed price controls for electricity distribution network companies for the next five years that it said would deliver cheaper and cleaner power at no extra cost to consumers.
+Britain's energy watchdog has proposed price controls for electricity distribution network companies for the next five years that it said would drive investment in homegrown supplies and deliver cheaper power without increasing consumer bills.
+Energy disruption and wider market turmoil linked to gas and oil exporter Russia's invasion of Ukraine has this year led to a surge in prices, straining business and households across Europe.

-The controls, which will run from April 1, 2023, to 2028, require six electricity distribution network companies to focus investment on reducing dependence on imported fossil fuels, regulator Ofgem said in a statement on Wednesday.
-Businesses and households across Europe have been stretched by a surge in energy prices that began as the world emerged from COVID-19 lockdowns and then surged in February as a result of the invasion of Ukraine by leading gas exporter Russia.
+Akshay Kaul, Ofgem interim director for the Infrastructure and Security of Supply Group, said in Wednesday's statement the plan would help to ensure Britain "is no longer at the mercy of international energy prices or geopolitical events".
+The controls, which will run from April 1, 2023, to 2028, require six electricity distribution network companies to focus investment towards "more homegrown, cleaner, cheaper, and secure sources of energy".

-"The investment set out today delivers value for consumers, safeguards security of supply and helps ensure Britain is no longer at the mercy of international energy prices or geopolitical events," Akshay Kaul, Ofgem interim director for Infrastructure and Security of Supply Group, said.
-Price controls set the amount of money that can be earned by the companies that operate Britain's network operators over a period of time.
+Ofgem said it expected the proposal to increase the use of renewables, including wind and solar energy, backed up by expanded nuclear and hydrogen-generated energy.
+Known as RIIO-ED2 (Revenue = Incentives + Innovation + Outputs for electricity distribution), the proposal sets the level of investment Ofgem allows local electricity distribution networks to make in the five-year period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)